 Physical and Mental Wellbeing

 The physical/ motor disabilities our students have can often be another barrier to early conventional child development.
 The physical needs of the students are central to their lives and are integrated into a holistic curriculum as for many of our students they will take up a large proportion of the school day.

 This aspect of the curriculum has to be carried out in close working partnership with our Multi-Disciplinary Team (MDT) and home.
 The students may not always enjoy or chose for this therapy to take place but it must for the wellbeing of the student.
 As we recognise the importance of bi-directionality of mind-body and will support the students with the tools that are needed to cultivate a feeling of safety.
 As much as possible it is approached in a holistic way into the everyday experiences and activities in the curriculum.
 Many of our therapeutic activities have a strong focus on this area and our students will take part in them (if appropriate) as often as possible in their individualised curriculum/ timetable.
 Although all experiences will offer opportunity for physical development and mental wellbeing.

 Good physical health and active life’s is important to learning and mental health for all young people.

 All planning is centred on the individual with each student having a personalised timetable and an Individual Medium Term plan (IMPT) which is given to parents and professionals.
 We believe that this individualised planning will allow the opportunity for the student to be more fully engaged in their learning.
 This approach will offer them a growing opportunity to apply their knowledge in a range of environments and with different people, helping prepare them for the future.
 This will also empower them as people and allow them to develop their independence.

-Animus offers the students a wide range of experiences/ therapies such as sensory story, cooking, music, art, community visits, horse riding, rebound, technology, swimming and residential.
+Animus offers the students a wide range of experiences/ therapies such as sensory story, cooking, music, art, community visits, rebound, technology, swimming, music therapy and adapted bikes

 All Animus classes will be doing Story Massage.